Jeromeschmidt/spaceman/README.md

 - User is prompted at the end of the game to start a new game
 - Number of incorrect guesses is equal to length of the mystery word
 - Mystery word is shown when game is finished
+- Tells the user what letters they have already guessed